Landfill Liners, Capping, and Future Expansion

 The final cap is made up of several layers consisting of a foot of intermediate soil cover, a geomembrane plastic liner, a geotextile drainage layer, 18 inches of vegetative subsoil, and 6 inches of topsoil.
 At the end of the process, the capped landfill cell looks like a small hill with healthy growing grass.

 Throughout most of 2019 and into early 2020, GLRA capped half of its permitted landfill cells.
-The remaining cells are still actively accepting Lebanon County's municipal solid waste for the next three to four years until they fill up, get capped, and GLRA’s next generation landfill is constructed for Lebanon County’s waste.
+The remaining cells will be capped over the next couple of years (2025-2027).

 KIMG0083